SixArm/mast-cell-help/topics/vitamin-b3-niacin/index.md

-# Vitamin B3 = Niacin
+# Vitamin B3 (niacin)

-Vitamin B3, also known as niacin or nicotinic acid, is one of the water-soluble B-vitamins.
+Vitamin B3 (also known as niacin or nicotinic acid) is one of the water-soluble B-vitamins.
 Niacin is involved in several important functions, including energy production, DNA repair, and the maintenance of healthy skin and nervous system.

 **Key points:**